 Anatomical Gift Form and Signing Requirements

-You may indicate your desire to make an anatomical gift by using the Anatomical Gift form approved by the Florida legislature and included above in Portable Document Format.
+You may indicate your desire to make an anatomical gift by using the anatomical gift form approved by the Florida legislature and included above for download.
 This basic form may be modified or expanded to meet your specific needs or health care desires.
 If you wish to modify the form, you should discuss your modifications with your attorney.
 The form must be signed by you in the presence of two attesting witnesses.
 If you are unable to sign yourself, one of the witnesses can sign for you in your presence and at your direction.

 Florida law defines a terminal condition as a “condition caused by injury, disease or illness from which there is no reasonable medical probability of recovery and which, without treatment, can be expected to cause death.”